myrtleanneramos-cpu/sonaintelligence/README.md

+**⚠️ Notice — Prototype Repository**

+This repository contains early-stage prototype logic for demonstration and development testing purposes only.

+Core SONA Intelligence - SONARI architecture, including:

+• Scoring algorithms
+• Anti-clone engine
+• Subliminal detection framework
+• Predictive weighting systems
+• Consent ledger infrastructure

+Are proprietary and not included in this repository.

+This code does not represent the full production system.

+Commercial use or replication without written authorization is prohibited.

+Tone Temple © 2026 — All Rights Reserved.

 # SONA Intelligence

 This is only a prototype demo for pre-trade risk & opportunity guardrail tool for RobinPump.fun (Base-chain bonding-curve memecoin launcher)